Accounts payable automation best practices

 Design an optimized AP workflow

-Best practice #4: Centralize invoice receipt
+Best practice number 4: Concentrate on invoice receipt

 • Dedicated email address